 - Season: Early July to early October.

-Tonquin Valley
+Tonquin Valley (Hard) – Temporarily Closed

-While hikers can park at one trailhead, and start from the other for the complete experience, it requires some ingenuity or budgeting for a $100 taxi ride from one trailhead to the other.
-For those who don’t want to pay, an out and back option is available.
+Starting from either the Portal or Astoria Trailhead, the Tonquin Valley hike offers amazing scenery and a great chance to see some wildlife – including bears and endangered Woodland Elk.
+While hikers can park at one trailhead and start from the other for the complete experience, it requires some ingenuity or budgeting for a $100 taxi ride from one trailhead to the other.
+An out-and-back option is available for those who don’t want to pay.

-Whether you choose point to point, or out and back, the highlight of the trip is Amethyst Lake, with its glorious view of the Ramparts – a jagged stretch of rugged mountains that are absolutely breathtaking.
+Whether you choose point-to-point or out and back, the highlight of the trip is Amethyst Lake, with its glorious view of the Ramparts – a jagged stretch of rugged mountains that are absolutely breathtaking.

-Be sure to book a campsite early, or at one of three accommodations:
+Be sure to book a campsite early or at one of three accommodations:

 - The Tonquin Valley Backcountry Lodge